The Ultimate Guide to Placa del Fossar de les Moreres

 2. What does “Fossar de les Moreres” mean?

-It translates to “cemetery of the mulberry trees.”
-The square was originally a graveyard.
+It means “cemetery of the mulberry trees.”
+The site was originally a burial ground for victims of the 1714 siege.

 3. Is it the same as el fossar de les moreres barcelona or plaça del fossar de les moreres 3?